-At BlackHägen Design we specialize in user centric design and our research and development processes requires that we must interact extensively with the healthcare community.
-Therefore, we provide a clinical liaison to ensure optimal fidelity in collaborating between our team, commercial partners and the healthcare ecosystem.
+At BlackHägen Design, we specialize in user-centric design, and our research and development processes require that we interact extensively with the healthcare community.
+Therefore, we provide a clinical liaison to ensure optimal fidelity in collaborating between our team, commercial partners, and the healthcare ecosystem.

-The two most common engagements with the healthcare community is contextual inquiry (sometimes call ethnography) and usability evaluations.
-BlackHägen Design has an expert team of human factors engineers and usability specialist specifically trained for observations in clinical environments.
-In light of the Covid-19 pandemic, we are sensitive to the guidelines of your organization and follow them precisely.
-In addition, HIPAA and facility specific protocols are also paramount to our methods.
+The two most common engagements with the healthcare community are contextual inquiry (sometimes call ethnography) and usability evaluations.
+BlackHägen Design has an expert team of human factors engineers and usability specialists specifically trained for observations in clinical environments.
+In light of the Covid-19 pandemic, we are sensitive to your organization’s guidelines and follow them precisely.
+In addition, HIPAA and facility-specific protocols are also paramount to our methods.

-Usability Evaluations are conducted in our lab, so we control there is no real patient and we can probe deeply into questions was required.
-During these activities the HCP evaluates prototypes for ease-of-use or validates final designs for safety and efficacy.
-Their valuable input could be key to changes or innovation that may benefit countless other healthcare providers and patients all over the world.
+Usability Evaluations are conducted in our lab, and we can probe deeply into the questions required.
+During these activities, the HCP evaluates prototypes for ease of use or validates final designs for safety and efficacy.
+Their valuable input could be key to changes or innovation that may benefit countless other healthcare providers and patients worldwide.

 In return for partnering with us on a project, we often share insights discovered that are relevant and beneficial to your organization from the CI or Honoria for the Usability Evaluations.
 References are available upon request.